atreeon/clean-air-bh-website11ty/content/blog/ASmokeControlAreaisBetterThanNoSmokeControlArea.md

 and one would expect that emissions would be reduced.
 A minority would continue but the situation overall would be improved and we do have the new enforcement framework to assist.

 Even if the SCA didn't work for the whole city it might provide assistance to a vulnerable individual who is suffering a steady stream of smoke entering into their property.
+This alone is justification enough to expand the SCA.

 I can only conclude that a full Smoke Control Area is better than a tiny one and I urge our council to take the action required.
 We will support you in this.